Matthes-Baer/nvim_config/README.md

 - Use `:Gitsigns` to see all corresponding commands (`toggle_current_line_blame` is probably the most important in most situations).
 - Use `:e` in your current buffer to reload the file.
 This might be useful if the buffer is opened without content due to some out-of-sync or similar issue.

+### LSP

+A LSP, or Language Server Protocol, is a standardized way for code editors (like Neovim, VS Code, etc.) to communicate with language-specific servers that provide programming language features.
+These features include things like code completion, go-to-definition, linting (error checking), formatting, and more.

+Instead of every editor building support for every language from scratch, the LSP lets editors talk to a language server that knows how to analyze code and provide smart features.
+This makes it easier to add rich language support to any editor without duplicating work.
+So, the LSP is basically a bridge between your editor and language tooling, enabling a smoother and more consistent coding experience.

+### eslint_d and eslint-lsp

+eslint_d is a fast, daemonized version of ESLint that runs as a background process to speed up linting tasks by avoiding the overhead of starting a new ESLint process every time.
+It’s mainly used as a command-line tool or integrated into editor workflows to quickly lint and fix files.
+It does not provide language server protocol (LSP) features like diagnostics or code actions natively; instead, it’s just a faster way to run ESLint commands.

+eslint LSP (like eslint-lsp or the LSP server that nvim-lspconfig calls eslint) is a Language Server Protocol implementation that integrates ESLint directly with your editor via LSP.
+It provides rich IDE-like features such as real-time diagnostics, auto-fixing on save, and code actions within the editor.
+This server internally runs ESLint (and can use eslint_d if configured) but exposes ESLint’s capabilities over LSP.

+You typically don’t need both separately in your Neovim setup.
+Using the eslint LSP server alone is usually enough because it handles diagnostics and fixes within the editor and can be configured to use eslint_d for speed behind the scenes.
+You might still install eslint_d globally or locally as a dependency because the LSP server can leverage it for performance, but from a configuration standpoint, the LSP server is what you integrate into Neovim.
+So in short: install eslint_d for speed if you want, but configure and use the eslint LSP in Neovim — no need to manually run eslint_d separately inside Neovim.

 ### Buffers

 - All buffer commands: `<leader>b`